domas/RepData_PeerAssessment1/PA1_template.md

     method="curl")
 ```

-Dataset is ziped so we start with unziping it, then we read it and save to
+Dataset is zipped so we start with unzipping it, then we read it and save to
 **data** variable.